DTennant/DTennant/README.md

 Undergrad at Tongji University

-Looking for a PhD position starting Fall-2022.
+Will be joining the University of Edinburgh as a PhD student starting Fall-2022.

 Reach me at zhaobc.gm@gmail.com